tylerdtran/tylertran.me/README.md

 # Tyler Tran's Portfolio Website

 Welcome to my portfolio website!
-This website showcases my work and serves as a platform to share my journey as a web developer.
+This website showcases my work and serves as a platform to share my journey as a Software Engineer.

 ## Technologies Used